saracoth/newdark-mods/doc/Keybinds.md

 # Keybinds for Mod Items

-I'm not aware of a way to add mod items to the controller configuration screen.
-However, if you want to assign a shortcut to mod-related inventory item anyway, you can edit your keybind files.
+While it's possible to add new keybinds to the game's menu, this currently requires editing particular files in a way that's not compatible with other mods.
+If you want to assign a shortcut to mod-related inventory item anyway, you can edit your keybind files.

 These instructions assume you've already launched the game at least once and set up all your other controls.